Predicting Future Conditions

 To view predicted Condition Parameter data on the map, select the relevant Layer (if available):

-2. In the dropdown, open the folder for the corresponding survey type (e.g. SCANNER) and then select the desired Condition Parameter Layer for the year of interest.
+Select the desired Condition Parameter Layer for the year of interest.

-To learn more, see Viewing Data.
+To learn more, see Layers.

 In the Graphing panel